cslarsen/mickey-scheme/README.md

 If you're building from the github sources, you need GNU autotools.

     $ ./autogen.sh
+    $ mkdir debug
-    $ mkdir inst; $ ./configure --prefix=`pwd`/inst
+    $ ./configure --prefix=`pwd`/debug
+    $ make -j

 To test it,

     $ make -j check

-You can use another prefix if you like, of course.
+and to install it,

     $ make -j install

-You should now be able to run mickey from `inst/bin/mickey`.
+You should now be able to run mickey from `debug/bin/mickey`.

 The code has been developed on OS X and Linux, so if you have the packages mentioned above, compilation should go smoothly.

+Note that the above command will build with default flags.
+To see how you can build with optimization flags, look at the script `build-release.sh`.

+For instance, you could do

+    $ CPPFLAGS="-DNDEBUG" \
+      CXXFLAGS="-O3 -march=native -mtune=native -ffast-math" \
+        ./configure && make -j

+to generate code tuned for your specific CPU.

 Feature flags
 -------------